karamolegkos/GameSociety/README.md

 # GameSociety
 This is a Social Media for Gamers, made usign .jsp, .html, .css and .java files.
-This Social Media is using RESTFul API Services to trasnfer information from clients to the server (Apache Tomcat).
+This Social Media is using RESTFul API Services to transfer information from clients to the server (Apache Tomcat).
 The database used was MySQL

 # In this repository you will find